sagism/RallyTestCasesBurnUp/README.md

 ## Credits
-Created by Sagi Smolarski, commissioned by James Janisse @ TomTom, who graciously suggested to share it with the community
+Created by Sagi Smolarski @ AgileSparks, commissioned by James Janisse @ TomTom, who graciously suggested to share it with the community